rharel/webext-new-tab-tweaker/sources/README.md

 ### 1.6.0

  * Adds a wallpaper preview box to the options page.
+ * Adds a new wallpaper scaling option: 'fill'.
  * Adds support for plain-text wallpaper URLs (only from localhost).
  * Allow wallpaper imports from Imgur galleries (in addition to albums).
  * Adds feedback for context menu actions through notifications.